 Watching a loved one’s health or mental faculties decline is a painful ordeal.
-Unfortunately, you may also find yourself in charge of managing his affairs when he can longer do it for himself.
+Unfortunately, you may also find yourself in charge of managing his affairs when he can no longer do it himself.
 Estate plan implementation does not always begin with the death of a loved one; it can begin even while he is still alive.
 And in cases of incapacity, the estate plan may provide useful tools to help.

 What You Can Do to Help